yiisoft/db/docs/en/query/where.md

 ## Appending conditions

 You can use `Yiisoft\Db\Query\Query::andWhere()` or `Yiisoft\Db\Query\Query::orWhere()` to append more conditions to an existing one.
-You can call them many times to append many conditions.
+You can call them multiple times to append many conditions.
+This is useful for conditional logic for example:

 ```php
 $status = 10;